 This recipe for albóndigas de choco is typical of Huelva and other areas of the Costa de la Luz.
 There, the dishes containing choco, jibia or, in other words, cuttlefish are very typical; you can find this ingredient in most of the bars and restaurants in the area.
 In fact, choco is so deeply rooted in this province that it has a saying: “You are more from Huelva than a choco”.
 Choco fishballs consist of a ball made of choco, egg, parsley, breadcrumbs and garlic.
 In addition, the fishballs are accompanied by a delicious sauce for which not many ingredients are needed.

 Huevos a la flamenca is a typical dish from Seville, which comes from the Sevillian bars that combined vegetables and sausages with an egg baked in the oven.
-Its popularity has made it a typical Andalusian dish, as it can be found in the other Andalusian capitals.
+Its popularity has made it one of the most popular Andalusian dishes, as it can be found in the other capitals of Andalusia.
 It is a very versatile dish, as there is not a unique recipe and many ingredients can be added.
 However, what cannot be missing is a base of tomato, eggs, peas and Serrano ham or chorizo to give it that reddish touch that makes it receive its flamenco touch in the name.

 Flamenquín is a typical dish from Córdoba that comes specifically from the town of Bujalance.
 The origin of this typical Andalusian dish, which has spread throughout Spain, dates back to the first Christians who lived in the town.
 It is a historical recipe with many properties, as it combines fresh and cured meat, eggs, bread and olive oil.
 Thus, the quintessential Flamenquín Cordobés has pork loin, Serrano ham, bread and flour.
 Its shape is characteristic, as it consists of pieces of Serrano ham rolled up in strips of loin, all battered in bread.
 It is also thought to be called flamenquín because of its stiff and flamenco-like appearance.